unverschaemt/stockparty-projektmanagement/README.md

 You can find the links to our cucumber narrations in our Use Case Specifications.

 ** [RUP Test Plan](https://github.com/unverschaemt/stockparty-projektmanagement/blob/master/rup.md) **
+Note: See [this post](http://blog.unverschaemt.net/post/119357652334/test-coverage) for information concerning test-coverage.

 ** [Lifecycle Process Open Project](http://op.it.dh-karlsruhe.de/projects/stockparty)**